ryanflorence/snack/README.md

 ### Utilities

 - Shallow object merge with `snack.extend`
-- Prototypal inheritance with `Object.create`
+- Prototypal inheritance with `snack.beget`
 - A few other utilities (only those snack uses)

 Documentation